 It is recommended that all graduate students review the Graduate College Handbook in further detail.
-In particular, see Responsible Professional Conduct: Guidelines for Teaching, Research, and Service at http://www.grad.illinois.edu/ In addition, refer to the Appendix here for APA's Code of Conduct.
+In particular, see Part 1, Chapter 3: Academic Integrity and Intellectual Property at https://grad.illinois.edu/handbooks-policies In addition, refer to the Appendix of this document for APA's Code of Conduct.